cyber-chris/blog/content/books/_index.md

 ### Books I want to read

-- Hackers: Heroes of the Computer Revolution
+- Hackers: Heroes of the Computer Revolution --- Steven Levy
-- Moby-Dick; or, The Whale
+- Moby-Dick; or, The Whale --- Herman Melville
+- How to Invent Everything ---  Ryan North